Payload Encryption (Optional)

 Encryption flow

-2. Generate a unique 256-bit AES key (CEK).
+2. Generate a unique 256-bit AES Content Encryption Key (CEK).

-3. Encrypt the signed payload using the CEK with A256GCM.
+3. Encrypt the signed payload using A256GCM.

 4. Encrypt the CEK using Socure's public RSA key with RSA_OAEP_256.